 A certificate of title is one of the most important things to be aware of if you are a hopeful home buyer.
-When dealing with legal ownership of a property, you need to understand the part that a certificate of title plays.
-Although your solicitor or conveyancer can take care of all the legal matters for you, it’s still useful to understand exactly what they’re doing and how they can help you.
+When dealing with legal property ownership, you need to understand the part that a certificate of title plays.
+Although your solicitor or conveyancer can take care of all the legal matters for you, it’s still helpful to understand exactly what they’re doing and how they can help you.
 So what is a certificate of title?

 What Is a Certificate of Title?